 We think this machine would be entirely right on “Old McDoofus’” farm.

-PJD has been completely designed in Fusion 360.
+PJD was completely designed in Fusion 360.
 The caterpillar tracks are made from Lego parts, but the rest of the chassis has been 3D printed in PLA and PETG.

 A time-of-flight sensor faces forward below the radiator.
 This is why the middle section of the bulldozer blade has been cut out.